-- A. Provide incentives through flexible zoning techniques, such as zero lot line development or cluster subdivisions on small parcels, when such projects are not incompatible with adjoining uses. - B. Provide special incentives such as increased density or reduction in parking demand for senior housing projects near the Nooksack River, the downtown, or the senior center where the proximity to transit routes and
+- A. Provide incentives through flexible zoning techniques, such as zero lot line development or cluster subdivisions on small parcels, when such projects are not incompatible with adjoining uses. - B. Provide special incentives such as increased density or reduction in parking

-- services likely used by senior populations would justify a reduced parking need. - C. Provide opportunities for housing developments in areas that are constrained by environmental factors to realize potential density requirements through clustering, increased height limits, or other flexibilities, while preserving critical areas. - D. Allow cottage housing developments in residential zones for redevelopment and infill within existing neighborhoods.
-3. Identify and implement policies and regulations to redress racially disparate impacts, displacement and exclusion in existing and planned housing caused by local plans, policies and actions.
+- C. Provide opportunities for housing developments in areas that are constrained by environmental factors to realize potential density requirements through clustering, increased height limits, or other flexibilities, while preserving critical areas. - G.D.
+Allow cottage housing developments in a wide range of residential zones to allow for redevelopment and infill within existing neighborhoods.

+4.3.
+Identify and implement policies and regulations to redress racially disparate impacts, displacement and exclusion in existing and planned housing caused by local plans, policies and actions.
 Commit to ongoing learning and review to implement this goal.

 Rationale: Eliminating racially disparate impacts in the existing policies and practices is a priority for Ferndale.
 The City should encourage periodic review of the programs and regulations to calibrate them with the whole housing market conditions and supply.
-Regulations, like inclusionary zoning, aim to support housing opportunities for vulnerable populations; however, these regulations may slow down the overall housing supply, which will ultimately affect housing affordability in the City.
+Regulations, like inclusionary zoning, aims to support housing opportunities for vulnerable populations; however, these regulations could may slow down the overall housing supply, which will ultimately affect housing affordability in the eCity.
 The City should make every effort to find the balance between such regulations and possibility of creating further barriers.